Georgia Libraries for Accessible Statewide Services (GLASS) Recording Program

 The criteria are not listed in any order of importance, nor is it the intention that each title selected meet each factor cited.

-Materials for recording are chosen to meet the need of Georgia citizens who are eligible to receive service from GLASS and qualified user of NLS.
-Materials will be available through KLAS, and BARD Download as technology permits.
+Materials for recording are chosen to meet the need of Georgia citizens who are eligible to receive service from GLASS and qualified users of NLS.
+Materials will be available through KLAS, and BARD Download.